VenturaNotes/Knowledge/Computer Science/Data Structures/Margaret M. Fleck/(Home Page) Building Blocks for Theoretical Computer Science by Margaret M. Fleck.md

 	- Abbreviated to
 		- ![[Screenshot 2023-08-19 at 3.00.31 AM.png]]
 			- Means "for all real numbers x and y, x + y $\ge$ x" (which isn't true)
-- “two variables x and y might contain different values, but it’s important to realize that they might also be equal.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=39&annotation=MBFTBH2Q))
+- “two variables x and y might contain different values, but it's important to realize that they might also be equal.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=39&annotation=MBFTBH2Q))
 	- ![[Screenshot 2023-08-19 at 3.02.17 AM.png]]
 		- True
 - Universals also have a contrapositive